Last month I shared how to make your own herbal shampoo bars and wow – they were a hit! I am so amazed at the interest in simple, natural hair care!

 I totally understand!

-So for those who still want a simple, natural hair care solution, but aren’t quite ready to dive into soap-making, I have the perfect solution: Herbal Homemade Shampoo!
+So, for those who still want a simple, natural hair care solution but aren’t quite ready to dive into soap-making, I have the perfect solution: Homemade Herbal Shampoo!

 I will state up front that this particular homemade shampoo does not work very well for my hair type, nor did the previous liquid shampoo I tried.

 You see, I have very oily hair and have gone through quite a process to figure out what works for me.
 When it was all said and done, my hair needed a slightly more aggressive soap like these Herbal Shampoo Bars.
+Check out my method here and avoid these mistakes when washing without traditional shampoo!

-But I’m sure you’ve gone through a similar process too with commercial shampoos, right?
-You try one out, it may or may not do the job, so you try another?
+But I’m sure you’ve gone through a similar process, too, with commercial shampoos, right?
+You try one out; it may or may not do the job, so you try another?

 - 1 cup hot water